-Why does the average settlement for a car accident vary so much?
+Why does the average settlement amount have such a wide range?

-Your settlement after a car accident can also increase or decrease based on your personal network.
-Your spouse or loved ones would be entitled to compensation for their loss of consortium, or loss of companionship.
+Even your personal network can affect a settlement.
+Your spouse or loved ones may be entitled to compensation for their loss of consortium.

 - muscle or tendon strains,